PacktPublishing/Hands-On-Microservices-with-Spring-Boot-and-Spring-Cloud/README.md

 ## Get to Know the Author
-**Magnus Larsson** has been in the IT industry for more than 30 years, working as a consultant for large companies in Sweden such as Volvo, Ericsson, and AstraZeneca.
-He has seen a lot of different communication technologies come and go over the years, such as RPC, CORBA, SOAP, and REST.
-In the past, he struggled with the challenges associated with distributed systems as there was no substantial help from the software available at that time.
-This has, however, changed dramatically over the last few years with the introduction of open source projects such as Spring Cloud, Netflix OSS, Docker, and Kubernetes.
-Over the last five years, Magnus has been helping customers use these new software technologies and has also done several presentations and blog posts on the subject.
+**Magnus Larsson** has been in the IT industry for 35 years, working as a consultant for large companies in Sweden such as Volvo, Ericsson, and AstraZeneca.
+In the past, he struggled with the challenges associated with distributed systems.
+Today, these challenges can be handled with open source tools such as Spring Cloud, Kubernetes, and Istio.
+Over the last years, Magnus has been helping customers use these tools and has also given several presentations and written blog posts on the subject.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.